Myles Thatcher Q&A

 Marrying Visual Art, Film, and Movement

-Myles Thatcher’s new work for the 2021 Digital Season, COLORFORMS, is scheduled to be filmed in several locations, including the galleries of SFMOMA.
-Like many of his previous works, his new ballet explores themes of community and celebrates brilliant, dynamic movement.
+Myles Thatcher’s COLORFORMS, created for the 2021 Digital Season, was filmed in several locations, including the galleries of SFMOMA.
+Like many of his previous works, his latest ballet explores themes of community and celebrates brilliant, dynamic movement.

 What was your inspiration for this piece?